gerardcanal/NAOkinator/README.md

   3. nao_smach_utils package from the [NAO-UPC repository](https://github.com/gerardcanal/NAO-UPC "NAO-UPC").
 This packages includes some utils to be used in SMACH state machines, and NAOkinator uses them intensively.
 The launch file in nao_utils may be handy as it launches every node that we need to run the NAOkinator on the NAO.
   4. All the behaviours from the folder NAOMIgestures should be installed previously on the NAO.

 We have used and tested the package only in ROS Indigo.
-Our NAO is a 3.2 NAO, so we don't know how this performs in newer versions of the robot.
+Our NAO is a 3.2 NAO, so we don't know how this packages perform in newer versions of the robot.

 Running NAOkinator
 ------------------